crypto-org-chain/chain-docs/docs/modules/tdbe.md

   - New node, after receiving a response from remote TDBE server, verifies (TODO: Define validations on TDBE response) it and starts the whole process again if the verification fails (with a different remote TDBE server).
 If the verification is successfull, it continues to the next step.
-- New node constructs `NodeJoinTx` (for council or community node) and submits the transaction after getting it signed by the node operator (see below for mode details on **Transaction signing**).
+- New node constructs `NodeJoinTx` (for community node) and submits the transaction after getting it signed by the node operator (see below for mode details on **Transaction signing**).
 - If the `NodeJoinTx` is accepted in a block, new node can start to operate normally (as `Commit` with Add-only proposal does not need to fill paths -- node need to wait for NACK timeout).
   - New node's TDBE server can apply `Welcome` message to update its state.
+  - If one wishes to join as the "council node" (have validator capabilities and responsibilities): once the local node catches up fully with the latest state (i.e. chain-abci gets to the latest block), the operator can submit the second `NodeJoinTx` transaction with its node's consensus public key
-- If the `NodeJoinTx` is not accepted (this can happen when there was another `Commit` in the meantime), then restart the proocess.
+- If the `NodeJoinTx` is not accepted (this can happen when there was another `Commit` in the meantime), then restart the process.

 :::tip Note:
 No need to fetch the leaf nodes as they will be a part of `ratchet_tree` extension of `Welcome` message.